Charging speed is limited on the vehicle side

 A medium-duty electric truck like the Lion6 will require DC Fast Charge infrastructure in the depot in order to be fully charged for duty each morning.
 Photo: Lion Electric

-For medium-duty vehicles, such as Class 5 or 6, or to prepare for future extended-range vehicles, some fleets may need to add some DC charging to their plans (DC chargers start at 24kW).
+For medium-duty vehicles, such as Class 5 or 6, or heavy duty tractors, fleets will likely need to add some DC charging to their plans (DC chargers start at 24kW).
 “Fleet vehicles will often have larger batteries than typical passenger EVs, requiring even faster charging,” writes charging hardware maker ABB E-Mobility in a recent report.
 “Consider the math for a 200 kWh battery electric delivery truck.
 With a typical AC charger rated at 7.4 kW, it may take up to 24 hours to recharge that vehicle.
 A Destination DC charger brings that charge time down to a more realistic eight hours of overnight charging.”
 Your fleet vehicle provider may have a ready-made solution for charging to offer when you purchase or lease your new vehicles, but you should not feel obliged to use the manufacturer’s hardware, as long as what you choose is compliant.

 Full up on charging knowledge?
 Try the Lesson 4 quiz before tackling Lesson 5: The business-boosting power of a data-driven fleet.